 Super Secret Television Production

 "Working on set as a Skilled Supporting Artist/Special Action, was a very interesting experience.
-This job had around 15 skilled supporting artists, 15 stunt performers and around 100 supporting artists on set.
-Although we didn't get to fight this time, our role was to be close to the action of the stunt performers, acting almost as a safety barrier between the stunts and the supporting artists.
+Our role was to be close to the action of the stunt performers, acting almost as a safety barrier between the stunts and the supporting artists.
 It was great being trusted to work closely to the stunts, and although my BAA training comes quite naturally now, the importance of BEDTRACS was especially highlighted as an element of potential danger was added that isn't experienced on the courses.
 But I'm pleased to say no-one was hurt and we had a lot of fun being involved in the action."

 "Working on this show was a great experience shared with some great friends and talented people.
 This was my first Skilled Supporting Artist job and due to the training with the BAA I went into the job confident that I could throw myself into the action and take direction well."